 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, L'Occitane International S.A. reported total greenhouse gas emissions of approximately 499,461,000 kg CO2e.
-This figure includes 4,085,000 kg CO2e from Scope 1 emissions, 1,592,000 kg CO2e from Scope 2 (market-based), and a significant 493,784,000 kg CO2e from Scope 3 emissions.
-Compared to 2020, when total emissions were about 467,512,000 kg CO2e, this represents an increase in emissions, particularly in Scope 3, which is often the largest contributor for companies in the consumer goods sector.
-L'Occitane has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by FY2050, using FY2020 as the baseline year.
-Near-term targets include a 46% reduction in absolute Scope 1 emissions by FY2031 and a commitment to source 100% renewable electricity by FY2026, up from 40% in FY2020.
-Additionally, the company aims to reduce Scope 3 emissions by 55% per unit of value added by FY2031.
-Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by FY2050 and a 97% reduction in Scope 3 emissions per unit of value added by the same year.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect L'Occitane's commitment to sustainable practices within the consumer durables and personal products sector.
-The emissions data and targets are cascaded from L'Occitane International S.A., which is the parent company, ensuring a unified approach to climate action across its operations.
+L'Occitane International S.A., headquartered in Luxembourg (LU), has set ambitious climate commitments aimed at achieving net-zero greenhouse gas (GHG) emissions across its value chain by FY2050, using FY2020 as the baseline year.
+The company has established near-term targets to reduce absolute Scope 1 GHG emissions by 46% by FY2031 and to increase its annual sourcing of renewable electricity from 40% in FY2020 to 100% by FY2026, maintaining this level through FY2031.
+Additionally, L'Occitane aims to reduce Scope 3 GHG emissions by 55% per unit of value added by FY2031.
+For long-term goals, L'Occitane commits to a 90% reduction in absolute Scope 1 and 2 emissions by FY2050 and a 97% reduction in Scope 3 emissions per unit of value added by the same year.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to keep global warming below 1.5°C. It is important to note that L'Occitane's climate initiatives and targets are cascaded from its parent organization, L'Occitane Groupe S.A., which supports these commitments through its corporate family relationship.

 Access structured emissions data, company-specific emission factors, and source documents